-Students who receive an out-of-school suspension of three days or less will be required to submit their completed work within one day of their return.
+Students who receive an out-of-school suspension of three days or less will be allowed to access Google Classroom and obtain assignments for all academic courses.
+Students are required to submit their completed work within one day of their return.
 It is the student's responsibility to request the work.